Is Tokyo Worth It with Kids? (Quick Answer)

 Generally, no. You can usually keep your stroller open on Tokyo trains, and many cars have multi-use spaces marked for wheelchairs and strollers.
 The bigger challenge is not the train itself but the station route.
 Elevators may be far from your ideal exit, and transfers can take longer than expected.

-During weekday rush hour, especially around 7:30–9:30 AM and 5:00–7:00 PM, an open stroller may be difficult or uncomfortable to manage.
+During weekday rush hour — especially around 7:30–9:30 AM and 5:00–7:00 PM — an open stroller may be difficult to manage.
 Travel outside peak times whenever possible.

 How Can I Save Money on Food with Kids in Tokyo?

-For dinner, try a depachika, which is a department store basement food hall.
+For dinner, try a depachika — a department store basement food hall.
 You can buy bento boxes, fried chicken, fruit, salads, and sweets, then eat back at your hotel.
 This is often cheaper, calmer, and easier than asking tired kids to sit through another restaurant meal.

 Do My Kids Need Their Own Suica or PASMO Card?

-As of May 2026, adults can often use mobile Suica or PASMO on a compatible phone, while child IC cards for visitors usually require in-person setup and age verification, such as showing the child’s passport.
+As of 2026, adults can often use mobile Suica or PASMO on a compatible phone.
+TOURIST PASMO is another short-term option for overseas visitors, valid for 28 days from purchase, but sales locations and conditions can change.
+Child IC cards for visitors usually require in-person setup with the child’s passport or other age verification.
 For Welcome Suica Child, the card is valid until March 31 after the child’s 12th birthday.

 If you are deciding between IC cards and unlimited subway passes, this guide explains whether a Tokyo Subway Ticket is worth it for your itinerary.